SakshamChaurasiya/NeuzGo/README.md

 - Node.js (v16 or higher recommended)
 - MongoDB running locally or a MongoDB Atlas connection string
 - A GNews API Key for fetching news data
+- A NewsData.io API Key for fallback news fetching

 ### 1. Clone the repository
 ```bash